Tunnel Profiles

 Creating a Tunnel Profile

-GRE Tunnel Server IP Address/Data VPN Server - The IP address of the Tunnel Termination Switch (GRE Tunnel Server/Data VPN Server) used for mapping to the Access Role Profile.
-Select a switch from the drop-down or enter an IP address.
+• GRE Tunnel Server IP Address/Data VPN Setting - Enter the IP address of the Tunnel Termination Switch (GRE Tunnel Server) or select a Data VPN Server Setting from the drop-down list.

-Support of Entropy - Enables/Disables entropy.
-An ALE Switch acting as a GRE Tunnel Server requires Entropy; however, some third-party GRE Tunnel Servers (e.g., Linux) require no Entropy.
+• Support of Entropy - Enables/Disables entropy.
+An ALE switch acting as a GRE Tunnel Server requires Entropy; however, some third-party GRE Tunnel Servers (e.g., Linux) do not require Entropy.

-Allow Local Breakout - Enables/Disables Local Breakout on the tunnel.
+• Allow Local Breakout - Enables/Disables Local Breakout on the tunnel.
 If enabled, enter the Static Route(s) to be used for entering the Tunnel.
 All other traffic will go out through the local network.
 Make sure you have applied the relevant Data VPN Server to AP Groups in the SSID before choosing Data VPN Server as the Tunnel endpoint.
-To apply a Data VPN Server to an AP Group, go to the AP Groups page (Network - AP Registration - AP Group) and edit the Data VPN Setting for the group.
+To apply a Data VPN Server to an AP Group, go to the Provisioning Configuration (Inventory- Provisioning Configuration) associated with the AP Group and edit the Data VPN Setting.
 Note that only one VLAN inside the tunnel (tunnel ID different from 0 if tagged, 0 if untagged) can be enabled with Local Breakout.

 If you create two tunnel profiles with the same Remote IP and Tunnel ID, the "Support of Entropy" status must be the same on both tunnels (both must be "enabled" or "disabled").
 Choose the value based on what use case you plan to deploy.